How can Washington State resurrect hoops program? Hire the Mike Leach of basketball

 The Cougars’ misery index is depressing.
 They have been to the NCAA tournament just twice since 1994 (in 2007 and ’08, under Bennett).
 They haven’t been to any postseason tournament since the CBI in 2012.
 They haven’t won a game in the Pac-12 tournament for 10 consecutive years.
 Take out Bennett’s two tournament teams, and they have just one upper-division finish in conference in the past 20 years.

 Oh, one more thing: Chun was done no favors by his predecessor, Bill Moos, before he took off to Nebraska.
 Moos was so sure Kent could replicate the success they had together at Oregon — five NCAA tournament appearances, twice to the Elite Eight — that he rolled over Kent’s contract three times — after each season from 2014-17, years which produced a combined total of 35 victories.
-Those dubious decisions meant that it cost WSU $4.2 million to buy out Kent’s contract, hardly an ideal circumstance in their financial plight.
+Those dubious decisions meant that it cost WSU $4.2 million to buy out Kent’s contract, hardly an ideal circumstance in its financial plight.

 So how will Chun attract a coach who can pull the Cougars out of their malaise?
 He’s going to have to be creative and convincing, because, let’s face it, no established big-name coach is going to want to mess with this job.